coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 **CustomDomain** - The Coralogix custom domain,leave empty if you don't use Custom domain.

 **FunctionArchitecture** - Lambda function architecture, possible options are [x86_64, arm64].

 **FunctionMemorySize** - The maximum allocated memory this lambda may consume, the default is 1024.
+Don't change

 **FunctionTimeout** - The maximum time in seconds the function may be allowed to run, the default is 300.
+Don't change

 **PrivateKey** - Your Coralogix secret key.

 **SubsystemName** - Sybsystem Name as it will be seen in Coralogix UI.

 **S3KeyPrefix** - The prefix of the path within the log, this way you can choose if only part of your bucket is shipped.

 **S3KeySuffix** - A filter for the suffix of the file path in your bucket, the default is .json.gz.

+Do not change the `FunctionMemorySize`, `FunctionTimeout` and `NewlinePattern` parameters.

 ## License